aggrolite/zenfo/README.md

 # Nitty Gritty

-There are three main pices:
+There are three main pieces:

 1. Crawlers